Twisted homological stability for configuration spaces: Height and degree of a twisted coefficient system

-These two notions are related as follows: \begin{lem} For any functor $T\colon\cB(M,X)\to\ab$, $\mathrm{height}(T) \leq \mathrm{deg}(T)$. \end{lem} This inequality is useful because having an upper bound on the \emph{height} of a twisted coefficient system is what is needed to prove Theorem \ref{tMain}, whereas it is often easier to find an upper bound on the \emph{degree} in examples. \begin{proof} We will use induction on $d$ to prove the statement
+The important half of this equality is the inequality $\mathrm{height}(T) \leq \mathrm{deg}(T)$, since having an upper bound on the \emph{height} of a twisted coefficient system is what is needed to prove Theorem \ref{tMain}, whereas it is often easier to find an upper bound on the \emph{degree} in examples.